The-Marcy-Lab-School/problem-set-x-stacks-queues/README.md

 ### Short Response Questions
 1. What is a stack? (_Be sure to use the term **LIFO** in your response._)
+A stack is a data structure that is an ordered collection of items where the addition and removal of items are done at the same end.
+This is done through the approach of LIFO where the as the items are added the last item will be the first one to be removed.
 2. What is a queue? (_Be sure to use the term **FIFO** in your response._)
+A queue is a data structure that is an ordered collection of items where the addition and removal of items are done at the opposite end.
+In the same order that items are added they are also removed.
+This is done through the approach of FIFO.
 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.